-- Mail or email the survey and conduct extensive follow-up and verification via telephone with employers. - Receive and process employer data submitted by mail, email, phone, fax, or online at idcfoews.bls.gov. - Contact businesses to update addresses and contact information. - Report each week to the BLS on the collection/response rate status. - Participate in reviews of model-based estimation.
+- Mail or email the survey and conduct extensive follow-up and verification via telephone with employers throughout the collection period.
+Employers can also respond via secure email or BLS website. - Prior to each survey, contact businesses and update addresses if necessary. - Report each week to the BLS on the collection/response rate status.